arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/async/README.md

 When we spawn fibers, we can obtain their deferred non-blocking result using `join()` and destructuring the effect.

-`NonBlocking` is an execution context that's available to all concurrent data types, such as IO, that you can use directly on `fx` blocks.
+`dispatchers().default()` is an execution context that's available to all concurrent data types, such as IO, that you can use directly on `fx` blocks.

 Note that, because we are using `Fiber` and a Dispatcher that may not create new threads in all cases here, there is no guarantee that the printed thread names will be different.